nat-n/poethepoet/docs/tasks/options.rst

   Note the following limitations with this feature:

   1. a task configured in this way may not be referenced by another task
-  2. this does not work on windows becuase of `this issue <https://bugs.python.org/issue19066>`_.
+  2. this does not work on windows because of `this issue <https://bugs.python.org/issue19066>`_.
 On windows a subprocess is always created.